mbrycke/mbrycke.github.io/_posts/2024-03-25-docker_dev_env.md

       - 2222:22 # This exposes the container's SSH server on port 2222
     restart: unless-stopped # Restart the container unless it was stopped by the user
     volumes:
-      - dev_container_data:/app # Creates a volume for the container's /app directory.
+      - dev_container_data:/home/ubuntu # Creates a volume for the container's /app directory.
 I.e files in the container's /app directory will be stored on the host machine in the volume dev_container_data.
 You can specify a path on the host machine to store the volume by changing the left side of the colon.
-E.g. /path/on/host:/app
+E.g. /path/on/host:/home/ubuntu.
+Note that it is not recomended (or even possible?) to mount the root directory of the docker container to the host machine.

   db:
     image: postgres:latest